artkonekt/concord/docs/rules.md

 ## Optional Rules

 1. Modules should define configuration files
 2. Module services should be defined via interfaces instead of string based names.
-Eg. `VendorX\ModuleY\Contracts\FooRepositoryInterface` instead of `moduley.fooreposoitory`. (_The latter is prevalent in the Symfony world, but it has no direct binding on the code level.
+Eg. `VendorX\ModuleY\Contracts\FooRepository` instead of `moduley.fooreposoitory`. (_The latter is prevalent in the Symfony world, but it has no direct binding on the code level.
 Laravel's container supports both of these, Concord recommends the interface variant wherever it's possible and reasonable._)
-3. Modules should do controller bindings via interfaces in their routes definition
-4. Modules should use Eloquent models
+3. Modules should use Eloquent models
-5. Apps should aggregate all entities (Eloquent models) from the models in `app/Entities` folder by extending their classes, eg.:

-    ```php
-    namespace App\Entities;

-    class Product extends VendorName\ExampleModule\Models\Entities\Product
-    {
-        //It's ok if it's completely empty
-    }
-    ```

 ## Modules Have To Be Aware Of